lilyhanhub/Election_Analysis/README.md

 Election analysis of Colorado counties using Python

 ## Overview of Election Audit
-The purpose of this election analysis audit is well defined
+The purpose of this election analysis audit is to use Python to provide the Colorado Board of Elections the following information:
+1. Total number of votes cast
+2. A complete list of candidates who recieved votes
+3. Total number of votes each candidate received
+4. Percentage of votes each candidate won
+5. The winner of the election based on popular vote

 ## Election Audit Results